C J Hiscock

 Rotorflush was responsible for CFD and FE analysis of the screens as they were being designed and built to ensure that pressure losses were kept to a minimum and that the screens were strong enough to with stand extreme conditions.

 The guide rail system provides for easy lifting for maintenance, and protection from large debris in the river.
-We estimated that only a very low maintenance schedule would be required – each filterpump would need a pressure wash at site once every 12 months.
-The overall design at each intake allows for each filter to be lifted individually as required, meaning maintenance does not interrupt the intake operation.
+We estimated that only a very low maintenance schedule would be required – each filter would need a pressure wash at site once every 12 months.
+The overall design of each intake allows for each filter to be lifted individually as required, meaning maintenance does not interrupt the intake operation.

 RF600LW being lowered and raised